CCPeterHu/Fetch-Rewards-Coding-Exercise/README.md

  6. in terminal run: nmp start

  #Webpage
- 1st text: user name (must letters)
+ 1st text: user name (must letters) br.
  2nd text: pints (muser number) press Add buttion add data to server.
  #please note that server does not have a permanant storage, if you reboot server, musth input data again.